elengss/PacBio_HepB/data/readme.md

 The files used in the paper were generated using an 8M cell in a PacBio Sequel II sequencer.

 The completed runs were processed using the PacBio SMRTlink software to generate a "HiFi" sequencing dataset based on ccs sequencing.
-Once completed, the files were demultipexed using PacBio "SMRTlink" software to recover the sequences of 8 samples loaded.
+Once completed, the files were demultipexed using PacBio "SMRTlink" software to recover the sequences of the 8 samples loaded.

-The oringnal sample names, the replicates to which they belong,the Iso-Seq Express cDNA PCR Primer Pair name used for barcoding, the sequencing service names for the 8 demultiplexed files and the MD5 checksum values for each of the files are listed below :
+The original sample names, the replicates to which they belong,the Iso-Seq Express cDNA PCR Primer Pair name used for barcoding, the sequencing service names for the 8 demultiplexed files and the MD5 checksum values for each of the files are listed below :

 Fastq files :
 Sample name	Sample group 	Primer	Fastq file name							MD5 Checksum